OpenMoonRay/openmoonray-docs/docs/moonray/geometry/RdlInstancerGeometry.md

         default: []

-        <p class=jekyll-theme-minimal scene-class-attr-comment">A list of vec3 that represent the per-instance position.</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">A list of vec3 that represent the per-instance position.</p>

     <h3>primitive_attributes</h3>